67th United States Congress

 Funeral of former Speaker of the House, Champ Clark, March 5, 1921, in front of the United States Capitol.

 The 67th United States Congress was a meeting of the legislative branch of the United States federal government, consisting of the United States Senate and the United States House of Representatives.
 It met in Washington, D.C., from March 4, 1921, to March 4, 1923, during the first two years of Warren Harding's presidency.
 The apportionment of seats in the House of Representatives was based on the 1910 United States census.

 The Republicans increased their majorities in both chambers—gaining supermajority status in the House—and with Warren G. Harding being sworn in a president, this gave the Republicans an overall federal government trifecta for the first time since the 61st Congress in 1909.

 This was the first Congress to feature a woman senator appointed in the United States Senate, Rebecca L. Felton of Georgia, who held in office for one day.
-This remains the most recent congress in which Republicans held a two-thirds supermajority in the House of Representatives.